Using the Order Tracker

 Overview

 Now, does order tracking work on a computer screen?
 Absolutely.
-It will work phenomenally well once we can shuffle jobs around with our index finger on a 60-inch touch screen, the way newscasters do on CNN.
+It will work phenomenally well once we can shuffle jobs around with our index finger on a 10-foot wide touch screen, the way newscasters do on CNN.
 Until then, tracking orders on your desktop monitor is as good as it gets.
 But I'll confess, if I ever found myself running a print shop again, that big plasma touch screen would top my list.

 How Orders are tracked